-Mountain Regional Water Office has been closed to customer walk-ins to protect the staff and greater community.
-We are still providing all customer service functions in a remote fashion and expect no change to our level of service other than the minor inconvenience to customers who arrive hoping for an office visit.
+Mountain Regional Water Office is closed to the general public to protect the staff and greater community.
+We are still providing all customer service functions in a remote fashion and expect no change to our level of service.
 All other essential services continue as normal.

 Customer Service/Office #: 435-940-1916